FuelLabs/sway-applications/README.md

 If you wish to run any of the projects then clone this repository and go through the general [installation](https://fuellabs.github.io/sway/) steps required to use our tools.

-Any instructions related to running a specific project should be found within the README.md of that project.
+Any instructions related to running a specific project will be found within the README.md in the root of that project.

+The projects are pinned to specific versions which can be seen at the top of the README.md inside the `/<app>/project` directory and inside the `fuel-toolchain.toml`.

 ## Contributing

-Check out the [book](https://fuellabs.github.io/sway-applications/book/index.html) for more info!
+Check out the [book](swayapps.fuel.network/book/) for more info!